OmerBaddour/Fails-to-Deliver/README.txt

 f2d_per_ticker.py:

-Outputs a graph of the total fails-to-deliver on the listed days in the data file, for a supplied ticker symbol.
+Outputs a graph of the total fails-to-deliver on the listed days in the data file, for a given ticker symbol.

 --------------------------------------------------------------------------------